lando/lando/docs/tutorials/elasticsearch.md

     portforward: 9200
 ```

-### Using custom config files
+### Using a custom elasticsearch.yml

+You may need to override our [elasticsearch config](https://github.com/lando/lando/tree/master/plugins/lando-services/services/elasticsearch) with your own [elasticsearch config file](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html#settings).

-The default `config` files are all available [here](https://github.com/lando/lando/tree/master/plugins/lando-services/services/elasticsearch).
-If you set `config.server` to use your own file then that file should exist inside your applicaton and be expressed relative to your project root as below.
+If you do this you must use a file that exists inside your applicaton and express it relative to your project root as below.

 **A hypothetical project**